Community-VyProjects/VyManager/docs/README-container.md

 ## Build and Run Using Docker or Podman directly

 If you prefer to use Docker or Podman commands directly, the example below is with docker, but works the same for podman, simply change `docker` to `podman`:
+*Note: If you are getting an error like "sd-bus call: Interactive authentication required.: Permission denied" make sure to use sudo while running the commands.*

 ```bash